Barrington J. Bayley

 Barrington J. Bayley (9 April 1937 – 14 October 2008) was an English science fiction writer.

 Biography

 Bayley was born in Birmingham, England, and educated in Newport, Shropshire.
-He worked a number of jobs before joining the Royal Air Force during 1955; his first published story, "Combat's End", had been printed the year before in Vargo Statten Magazine.
+He worked a number of jobs, including as reporter for the Wellington Journal, before joining the Royal Air Force during 1955; his first published story, "Combat's End", had been printed the year before in Vargo Statten Magazine.